 But I eventually made sense of this complicated emotion.
 Some basic concepts, along with some additional resources at the end of the page, will help you begin to take charge of your angry reactions.

-7 Concepts to Get a Grip on Your Anger
+7 Concepts to Get a Grit and Manage Anger

 - Anger is the most energy-charged and hot feeling.
 It is often experienced in the body by increased heart rate, rapid breathing, adrenaline rush, and hyper-alertness.
 When in a high feeling state cool thinking is distorted by a heated brain.
 It is smart to familiarize ourselves with this emotion and monitor it so we do not end up steaming off.
 You do not want to be known as a Hot Head!
 Right?
 We can learn to number our anger’s intensity from 1 to 10.
 We can learn to say, “I feel angry” when we are at a 2 or 3 and not wait for the explosion at 9 or 10.